 4. Infrared Guns Are Best Used as a Supplement

-Health inspectors don’t ban infrared thermometers entirely.
-They can be used for quick checks, such as:
+Health inspectors don't ban infrared thermometers entirely.
+They can be used for quick checks in specific situations where surface temperature monitoring is appropriate.

 However, they cannot replace a digital probe thermometer because surface readings alone are not reliable enough for safe food handling decisions.